Management Science and Engineering Program

 Mission of the Undergraduate Program in MS&E

 The mission of the undergraduate program in Management Science and Engineering is to provide students with the fundamentals of engineering systems analysis so that they are able to plan, design, and implement complex economic and technical management systems.
-The program builds on the foundational courses for engineering including calculus, engineering fundamentals, and physics or chemistry as well as management science.
-Students complete core courses in accounting, computer science, economics, ethics, organizational theory, mathematical modeling, optimization, probability, and statistics.
+The program builds on the foundational courses in calculus and linear algebra.
+Students complete core courses in mathematical modeling, systems analysis, organizational theory, optimization, probability, statistics, ethics, computer science, and economics, leading to a capstone senior project.
+Throughout the core, students in the program are exposed to the breadth of faculty interests and prepared to study different areas of application of the department’s methodologies.
 To personalize their exploration, students select additional courses from different areas of the department, with greater emphasis in one of them.
+The major is designed to allow a student to explore all three undergraduate areas of the department in greater depth.
 The major prepares students for a variety of career paths, including investment banking, management consulting, facilities and process management, or for graduate school in industrial engineering, operations research, business, economics, law, medicine, or public policy.

 Learning Outcomes (Undergraduate)